alekspopovic/Gatsby-website-and-blog/content/blog/How-to-Integrate-dev-to-with-Gatsby/index.md

 ---
 title: "How to Integrate dev.to with Gatsby"
 date: "2020-12-27"
-description: My website is build on top of Gatsby, which is a React-based open source framework with performance, scalability and security built-in".
+description: My website is built on top of Gatsby, which is a React-based open source framework with performance, scalability and security built-in".
 It's a fast growing platform with a very active comunity and it has a plethora of plugins which you can use to customize your website.
 It's also a static website generator, which introduces certain limitations.
 tags:
   - web
   - react